Halo (franchise): Story

 The rediscovery of the Halo rings prompts a desperate battle against the Covenant, who believe they are instruments of transcendence, not destruction.
-Master Chief and his artificial intelligence Cortana are instrumental in the destruction of a Halo ring to stop the Covenant and the threat of the Flood.
+Master Chief and his artificial intelligence Cortana are essential in the destruction of a Halo ring to stop the Covenant and the threat of the Flood.
 Turmoil within the Covenant and the revelation of the Halo Array's true purpose leads to the Covenant splintering into civil war.
 The disgraced former Covenant commander known as the Arbiter, along with many of his species, helps the humans stop the Covenant leadership from activating the Halo Array via the Ark.
 The Human-Covenant War ends.

-In the post-war era, the UNSC trains a new generation of Spartans, and tensions between the UNSC and rebels resumes.
+In the post-war era, the UNSC trains a new generation of Spartans, and tensions between the UNSC and rebels resume.
 The Master Chief and Cortana accidentally free the Forerunner commander Didact and he briefly returns to assert supremacy over humanity.
 Master Chief and Cortana halt his plans, although Cortana is initially believed dead in the attempt.
 Cortana's survival through the Domain leads her to break with the UNSC and assert a new hegemony over the galaxy, with artificial intelligence (the "Created") in control.
 After two years of a scattered war between Cortana and the UNSC, Cortana attacks the Banished, a mercenary organization of former Covenant races.
 The Banished win the resultant conflict, terminating Cortana and battling the UNSC for control of Zeta Halo.